SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 to the _WaPo_ (_op. cit._).
 Somehow, Republicans trust _that_ more than they trust vaccination!

 Hence&hellip; a gloomy outlook here at Chez Weekend.
-We cannot long survive with that sort of information sewage pumped at high pressure into the minds of half of US citizens.
+We cannot long survive with that sort of disinformation sewage pumped at high pressure into the minds of half of US citizens.

 ### Reason 6: Racist violence from police